jsimck/jsconfig.json/README.md

 ### Additional CLI options

 There are additional CLI options which allows you to further overwrite additional defaults or even provide custom `--baseUrl` and `--webpackConfigPath` that are used to generate correct paths to aliases.
+Lastly `--output` is used to define custom output directory for generated jsconfig.json file (this will not change the path aliases generation in any way).
 For more options run:

 ```console
 npx jsconfig.json --help